These People Had a Collective $250,000 in Debt. Here’s How They Paid It Off

 Let’s face it: Credit card debt is a bummer.

-Collectively, they were a quarter million dollars in debt.
+Collectively, they were a quarter-million dollars in debt.
+Follow their examples to finally pay off your debt, too.

 1. Katherine Consolidated Her Credit Card Debt

-Katherine, who works at a digital security startup in San Francisco, had $12,000 of credit card debt weighing her down.
+Take Katherine, for example.
+She worked at a digital security startup in San Francisco and had $12,000 of credit card debt weighing her down.

 2. Angela and Saskia Used the Debt Avalanche Method